lordofwizard/wall-dl/README.md

 - Select wallpapers by marking them using `m` in sxiv.
 - Quit sxiv using `q`.

-Selected videos will download one by one.
+Selected images will download one by one.

 ## Dependecies